How To Identify What Applications Are On Your Network

 How to Get Started

 First, you need a visibility layer.
 Something to avoid directly connecting tools to SPAN ports.
-Ixia’s Security Fabric sits between your network and your tools, creating a tool distribution network (a visibility layer).
-It essentially provides all tools with access to all data no matter where it is on your network.
-Once inside the Security Fabric, filter rules can be created and network traffic distributed to the tool you want to have it.
+Ixia’s network visibility platform sits between your network and your tools, creating a traffic control layer.
+It essentially provides all your security solutions with access to all data no matter where it is on your network.
+Inside the security architecture control layer, filter rules can be created and network traffic distributed to the tool you want to have it.
 And, it also provides the opportunity to perform advanced packet processing such as masking or eliminating sensitive data so you remain in compliance.

 How Application Intelligence Works

 Packets are processed by Security Fabric’s Context-Aware Data Processing Engine.
 The process of identifying the application starts with analyzing the packet’s 5-tuples.
 5-tuples is just jargon for protocol; source IP address and port number; and destination IP address and port number.
 It checks these 5 tuples against its database of sessions and if it finds a session, then it knows the application.
 How does it know?
 If a session exists, then it has already processed a packet with the same 5 tuples and identified the application.
 Sessions are created to keep the Fabric from having to do the heaving lifting again.
 The session is then stored for fast and accurate application identification when future packets arrive with the same 5 tuples.